npetraco/CRFutil2/README.md

 	BiocManager::install("RBGL", force = TRUE)

-2. Turn on devtools and install CRFutil2 from github.
+2. Turn on remotes and install CRFutil2 from github.
 CRFutil2 should automatically install CRF and gRbase:

 	library(remotes)